opendrc/opendrc/docs/README.md

 - Interface: IO, DB adaptor, function APIs
 - Application: algorithm scheduling
 - Algorithm: core algorithms, where GPU kernels are launched
-- Infrastructure: core data structures, utilities, GPU libraries
+- Infrastructure: abstract data structures and algorithms, utilities, GPU libraries

-In general, higher layers depend on the abstraction of lower layers, but are implementation-neutral.
+In general, higher layers depend on the abstraction of lower layers, but not the other way round.
-Lower layers should not depend on higher layers.

 ### Physical (file) organization
 OpenDRC basically follows the [canonical project structure](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2018/p1204r0.html#tests-unit) proposal, except that unittests are also placed in the `/test` folder.